MehriBacem/donkeycar_console/README.md

 ## Disclaimer
 ### security warnings
+- Your credentials will be saved in your local database and will be used by our backend server to train your model.
 - You are responsible for your own Pi security.
 If it is compromised you will lose your credentials saved in the local database .<br />
 - You should set a budget limit for your AWS account.<br />
 - We are not responsible for any lost of your AWS credentials.<br />